 The COVID-19 pandemic has adversely affected the global economy, disrupted global supply chains and created significant volatility in the financial markets.
-In addition, the pandemic has resulted in travel restrictions, business closures and the institution of quarantining and other restrictions on movement in many communities.
-As a result, there has been a significant reduction in demand for crude oil, natural gas and natural gas liquids.
+In addition, the pandemic has resulted in travel restrictions, business closures and quarantining and other restrictions on movement in many communities.
+As a result, there was a significant reduction in demand for crude oil, natural gas and natural gas liquids.

+Uncertainty still exists concerning the duration of the COVID-19 pandemic, new potential variants and their effects, the benefits of vaccines, and the overall impact on the economy and global oil and gas demand.
 The Company has been able to stay open for business throughout the pandemic as its employees qualify as essential critical infrastructure workers.
 The Company has implemented workplace restrictions in our offices and work sites for health and safety reasons, including guidance for our employees to work remotely if able.
 We continue to monitor national, state and local government directives where we have operations or offices.
+Further, we will continue to optimize our operations, advance our strategic goals and manage the Company based on market conditions.